© Tammy Fifer, Louisville Zoo

 AZA and Elephants

 As wild populations of elephants continue to decline in Africa and Asia, AZA accredited zoos are playing a vital role as stewards of an important part of the world’s heritage.
-While supporting conservation programs in the wild, AZA institutions are also holding 290 African and Asian elephants in 73 institutions and are dedicated to caring for these animals in a humane and science-based manner.
-AZA is strongly committed to high standards of Animal Care and Management and this commitment is personified by the many professional zookeepers and veterinarians that dedicate their careers to the care of these magnificent animals.
+While supporting conservation programs in the wild, AZA institutions are also caring for 166 African and 142 Asian elephants in 69 AZA-accredited institutions or Certified Related Facilities and 2 approved non-AZA participating institutions.
+These institutions are dedicated to caring for these animals in a humane and science-based manner which supports AZA's strong commitment to high standards of Animal Care and Management.
+This commitment is personified by the many professional zookeepers and veterinarians that dedicate their careers to the care of these magnificent animals.

 Zoos also have a unique opportunity to contribute to our knowledge of elephants by studying the health, nutrition, welfare, general physiology, behavior and reproduction of the animals in their care.
 The value of this scientific research to conservationists and biologists is becoming increasingly apparent as elephant populations continue to shrink and become more isolated due to habitat fragmentation.